Charging Infrastructure Procurement and Installation

 The first step when planning to procure and install charging infrastructure is to consider your community members.
 It is important to understand their expected charging needs based on travel patterns, EV ownership, amount of time it may take to charge the vehicle battery, and the number and type of EVs expected to be served at each location.
 This type of information can help better determine the number and type of charging infrastructure required for the project.
 The California Energy Commission’s Electric Vehicle Charger Selection Guide offers an overview of the considerations for making a charger purchase.

-Ensuring equitable access to EV charging is an important consideration when planning infrastructure development.
-Low-income and underserved communities are typically exposed to a higher proportion of environmental hazards and EV charging infrastructure can make it easier to encourage EV adoption as a strategy to reduce those impacts.
+Ensuring access to EV charging for all types of communities is an important consideration when planning infrastructure development.
+Low-income and under-resourced communities are typically exposed to a higher proportion of environmental hazards, and EV charging infrastructure can make it easier to encourage EV adoption as a strategy to reduce those impacts moving forward.

 Cost Considerations